penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-stableperiods.md

 ## weeklyCustom

-Contains an array of 'WeeklyStable' distributions.
+It contains an array of 'WeeklyStable' distributions.

 `weeklyCustom`